alen6516/doc/protocol/arp.md

 # Overview
 * Length of a ARP header is usually 28 octets

+* RFC 826

 * having dst's IP address and asking its MAC address

 * the one who reply the request will also record the requester's MAC address

 * gratutious ARP
     * No one ask my MAC address, but I activly broadcast to tell everyone my ARP entry, because OS may delete ARP entry which is expired

+* IPv6 discard ARP and use neighbor discovery protocol (RFC 4861 and RFC 4862)

 # Structure